near-ndc/gov/framework-v1/gov-framework.md

 - Release Evaluation of Activities from HoM and TC.
 - Motion to block or overturn ongoing or existing decisions or policies.

-# **House of Merit (HoM)**
+## House of Merit (HoM)

 > **Processes & Procedure = Active, Directive**

 <aside>
 ⚠️ *Tl/Dr: T*he House of Merit is responsible for proposing, passing, and allocating **Funding Proposals** from the NEAR Treasury within an agreed-upon Budget Package agreed with the CoA, to hire or create new roles for the NDC itself, and to alter any protocol governed mechanics or public goods.
 The HoM is the primary engine of policy implementation and budget allocation for the governance of the NEAR Ecosystem.
-The HoM operates on a *weekly* timeframe, whereby a proposal (requiring at minimum two sponsors) is voted on.
+The HoM operates on a *weekly* timeframe, whereby a proposal is voted on.
 In order for a proposal to be implemented it requires a hard majority of 8 votes in the HoM and for the not being vetoed.

 </aside>